AidenEllis/ConnectMP/README.md

 ---

 ## 🎫 Introduction :
-🍤 `ConnectMP` is an easy way to share data between `Processes`.
+🍤 `ConnectMP` is an simple, easy way to share data between `Processes` using DB.
 It's superfast, can handle big datas, can create `multiple` data connection and really `simple` to get started. 🍰

 🥐 `ConnectMP` is created out of pure `Frustration` of not being able to find a good solution to comminucate between Processes 🥨